rainstormstudio/RCE3D/README.md

 # RCE3D
 ## Description
-RCE3D stands for Rainstorm Console Engine 3D but this is actually a simple ray tracer.
-It uses RCEngine, meaning that it only uses SDL2 for graphics.
+RCE3D stands for Rainstorm Console Engine 3D but this is actually a simple real-time ray tracer.
+It uses [RCEngine](https://github.com/rainstormstudio/RCEngine), meaning that it only uses SDL2 for graphics.
 However, CUDA is used for optimizing the performance of the ray tracer.
 ## Screenshots
 ![screenshot 1](screenshots/screenshot1.png)
 ## License